All Episodes

 Yeah, that was a year ago.

-It's interesting to hear that voice from the past because it is a voice from the past and things have moved on a lot in the last year.
+It's interesting to hear that voice from the past, because it is voice from the past, and things have moved on a lot in the last year.

 The first point that I'd like to make is that the issue of petitions and of the public campaign regarding excavations at Giza was 100% successful.

-Uh, the project at Giza, to which we, uh, objected, the project involving Florida State University, uh, looking for tunnels and chambers under the Sphinx in, in an extremely, uh, secretive manner and, and, and undoubtedly with, certainly on the part of some individuals involved in that project, a background hidden agenda.
+The project at Giza, to which we objected, the project involving Florida State University looking for tunnels and chambers under the Sphinx in an extremely secretive manner and undoubtedly with certainly on the part of some individuals involved in that project, a background hidden agenda, that project was stopped.

-And I don't believe that that project would have been stopped if there hadn't been this massive public reaction to it, and we felt very strongly.
+And I don't believe it would have been stopped if there hadn't been this massive public reaction to it.

-But whatever is to happen at Giza in the future, that project should not continue, because the nature of the project was fundamentally flawed.
+And we felt very strongly that whatever is to happen at Giza in the future, that project should not continue because the nature of the project was fundamentally flawed.

 That situation has been redressed.

-The objectives of our campaign have, as far as we're concerned, been achieved and we see
+The objectives of our campaign have, as far as we're concerned, been achieved.

-Uh, upon which he said, uh, look at this, uh, a one-ton or five-ton stone, limestone, I can't remember what it was, and a worker got up on top of this, uh, rock, giant rock, and started pounding on it and pounding on it all the way around until, incredibly, it cracked right in half in front of my eyes.
+And a worker got up on top of this rock, giant rock, and started pounding on it and pounding on it all the way around until incredibly it cracked right in half in front of my eyes.

 I've got it on video, and he said, Art, that is how the pyramids were built.

-Yes, the only problem is that there's two and a half million blocks like that, and they're raised to a height of 450 feet above the ground, with absolute spot-on modern scientific precision to North, South, East and West.
+Yes, it says the only problem is that there's two and a half million blocks like that, and they're raised to a height of 450 feet above the ground with absolute spot-on modern scientific precision to north, south, east, and west.

 That would be a trick that nobody today could pull off.

-Well, do you think if the age of these artifacts, and now new ones, I believe, discovered south to the south?
+Well, do you think if the age of these artifacts, and now new ones, I believe, discovered south to the south, perhaps as old as 6,500 years.

 Again, what this shows is a heritage of astronomical and architectural knowledge in Egypt, which has previously been dismissed by Egyptologists as impossible.